Arduino-Exchange/Website/README.md

 # Help Us
 * You can help us maintaining the community [here](https://arduinoexchange.xyz).
-Then your name will be listed on our website and on this reppsitory.
+Then your name will be listed on our website and on this repository.
 * Feel free to do a pull request or an issue if you found any bugs or you wanna contribute to our website!